50 Latest Materials IELTS Topics

 Want to improve your IELTS score?
 Get instant feedback and learn from your mistakes!

-Topic: Some people believe online reading material should be used for a child to learn to read whereas others believe only printed materials should be used.
-Discuss both views and give your opinion?
+Some people believe that online reading materials should only be used for a child to learn to read, whereas others believe only printed material should be used.
+Discuss both views and give your opinion.
+40 mins

 In many countries, people do not recycle waster materials, such as bottles and newspapers.
 What are the reasons for this?
 What could be done to solve this problem?